gardener/documentation/website/documentation/guides/applications/service-access/_index.md

 ...
 ```

-Obviously the service can also is accessed from within the cluster.
-You can test this in the same way as described in section `NodePort`.
+Obviously the service can also be accessed from within the cluster.
+You can test this in the same way as described in the [`NodePort`](#type-nodeport) section.

 ## LoadBalancer vs. Ingress

-As presented in the previous section,  only the service type LoadBalancer enables access from outside the cluster.
-However this approach has its own limitation.
-You cannot configure a LoadBalancer to terminate HTTPS traffic, virtual hosts or path-based routing.
-In Kubernetes 1.2
+As presented in the previous section, only the service type `LoadBalancer` enables access from outside the cluster.
+However, this approach has its own limitations.
+You cannot configure a `LoadBalancer` to terminate HTTPS traffic, virtual hosts or path-based routing.
+In Kubernetes 1.2,
 a separate resource called [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#alternatives) is
 introduced for this purpose.

-You might need to enable the `Nginx Ingress` add-ons in your gardener dashboard to use some of those functionnality.
+You might need to enable the `Nginx Ingress` add-ons in your Gardener dashboard to use some of those functionalities.

 ### Why an Ingress

-LoadBalancer services are all about extending a service to support external clients.
-By contrast an Ingress is a
-a separate resource that configures a LoadBalancer in a more flexible way.
+`LoadBalancer` services are all about extending a service to support external clients.
+By contrast, an Ingress is a separate resource that configures a `LoadBalancer` in a more flexible way.

 The Ingress API supports TLS termination, virtual hosts, and path-based routing.
-It can easily set up a load balancer to
- handle multiple backend services.
-In addition routing traffic is realised in a different way.
-In the case of the LoadBalancer service, the traffic entering through the
+It can easily set up a load balancer to handle multiple backend services.
+In addition, routing traffic is realised in a different way.
+In the case of the `LoadBalancer` service, the traffic entering through the
 external load balancer is forwarded to the kube-proxy that in turn forwards
 the traffic to the selected pods.
-In contrast, the Ingress LoadBalancer forwards the traffic straight to the selected
-pods which is more efficient.
+In contrast, the Ingress `LoadBalancer` forwards the traffic straight to the selected pods, which is more efficient.

-Typically a service of type LoadBalancer costs at least 40$ per month.
+Typically, a service of type `LoadBalancer` costs at least 40$ per month.
 This means if your applications needs 10 of them
 you already pay 400$ per month just for load balancing.

 ### How to use the ingress?
-In the cluster, a nginx-ingress controller has been deployed for you as an LoadBalancer and also registered the DNS
-record.
-Depending on how your cluster is defined, the DNS registration is performed under following conventions:
+In the cluster, a nginx-ingress controller has been deployed for you as a `LoadBalancer` and also registered to the DNS record.
+Depending on how your cluster is defined, the DNS registration is performed under the following conventions:

 - **k8s-hana.ondemand.com**

 `<gardener_cluster_name>.<gardener_project_name>.shoot.canary.k8s-hana.ondemand.com`.

-Both `<gardener_cluster_name>` and `<gardener_project_name>` are defined in Gardener which can be determined on Gardener dashboard.
+Both `<gardener_cluster_name>` and `<gardener_project_name>` are defined in Gardener, which can be determined on the Gardener dashboard.

 This results in the following default DNS endpoints: